b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

-But that is too much of typing (I retyped a few times virtually the same code).
+But that is too much typing (I retyped a few times virtually the same code).
 The other way is to use no type declarations.

 ```jl
 s = """